William O. Douglas: Judicial philosophy

 In general, legal scholars have noted that Douglas's judicial style was unusual in that he did not attempt to elaborate justifications for his judicial positions on the basis of text, history, or precedent.
-Douglas was known for writing short, pithy opinions which relied on philosophical insights, observations about current politics, and literature, as much as more conventional judicial sources.
+Douglas was known for writing short, pithy opinions that relied on philosophical insights, observations about current politics, and literature, as much as more conventional judicial sources.
 Douglas wrote many of his opinions in twenty minutes, often publishing the first draft.
-Douglas was also known for his fearsome work ethic, by publishing over thirty books and once telling an exhausted secretary, Fay Aull, "If you hadn't stopped working, you wouldn't be tired."
+Douglas was also known for his fearsome work ethic, publishing over thirty books and once telling an exhausted secretary, Fay Aull, "If you hadn't stopped working, you wouldn't be tired."

-Douglas frequently disagreed with the other justices, dissenting in almost 40% of cases, more than half of the time writing only for himself.
-Ronald Dworkin would conclude that because Douglas believed his convictions were merely "a matter of his own emotional biases," Douglas would fail to meet "minimal intellectual responsibilities."
+Douglas frequently disagreed with the other justices, dissenting in almost 40 percent of cases, more than half of the time writing only for himself.
+Ronald Dworkin wrote that because Douglas believed his convictions were merely "a matter of his own emotional biases," Douglas would fail to meet "minimal intellectual responsibilities."
 Ultimately, Douglas believed that a judge's role was "not neutral" as "The Constitution is not neutral.
 It was designed to take the government off the backs of the people."

 Douglas has been widely characterized as a civil libertarian.
 On the bench, Douglas became known as a strong advocate of First Amendment rights.
 With fellow justice Hugo Black, Douglas argued for a "literalist" interpretation of the First Amendment, insisting that the First Amendment's command that "no law" shall restrict freedom of speech should be interpreted literally.
 He wrote the opinion in Terminiello v.
 City of Chicago (1949), overturning the conviction of a Catholic priest who allegedly caused a "breach of the peace" by making anti-Semitic comments during a raucous public speech.
 Douglas, joined by Black, furthered his advocacy of a broad reading of First Amendment rights by dissenting from the Supreme Court's decision in Dennis v.
 United States (1952), which affirmed the conviction of the leader of the U.S. Communist Party.
-Douglas was publicly critical of censorship, saying "The way to combat noxious ideas is with other ideas.
+Douglas was publicly critical of censorship, saying, "The way to combat noxious ideas is with other ideas.
 The way to combat falsehoods is with truth."